-Some of the most common dog behavior problems, such as digging and destructive chewing, can be avoided by keeping your dog from getting bored.
+Some of the most common dog behavioral problems, such as digging and destructive chewing, can be avoided by keeping your dog from getting bored.
 Treat dispensing toys, like Kongs and Buster Cubes, are perfect for this.
-You can fill these toys with a few treats or a little peanut butter, and your dog will be happy to spend time working to get them out.
+You can fill these toys with a few treats or a little peanut butter, and your dog will be happy to spend time working to get the snack out.
 Best of all, many of these toys are indestructible for even the strongest chewers.
 That means you can use them again and again to bust a dog's boredom.
-Try filling one with peanut butter and putting it in the freezer for a cool, longer-lasting treat.
+Try coating the inside of one with peanut butter and putting it in the freezer for a cool, longer-lasting treat.

 08 of 10

 Like treat dispensing toys, chew toys provide entertainment and stimulation for your dog.
 They also provide something your dog is allowed to chew.
 Left to their own devices, many dogs will chew on furniture, shoes, toys, and anything else they can get their jaws around.
-By providing your dog with plenty of chew toys, you keep him from developing the bad habit of chewing on inappropriate items.
-Just be careful about the chew toys you select.
+By providing your dog with plenty of chew toys, you keep it from developing the bad habit of chewing on inappropriate items.
+Just be careful about the chew toys you select and supervise your dog while they have a toy.
 Some chew toys and bones have been found to be harmful to dogs.Continue to 9 of 10 below.

 09 of 10